 No specific competence is required to attend this course.
 Basic knowledge of ethical theories can be helpful.

 The course will be mostly delivered through lectures.
 There will be, however, room for debate, and the final classes will be devoted to student presentations.

 Slides and lectures' notes, and papers from the reading list (1 for attending students; 3 for non attending students).
 Please be aware that you will need the lectures' notes for preparing the exam properly.
 Each ppt presentation contains some bibliographical references that are not mandatory, but that could help and at times prove necessary for a better comprehension of the topics.
 The professor highly recommends attendance, and invites working students to contact her in case they already know they are unable to attend.

 Modalità di verifica dell’apprendimento e criteri di valutazione

 The exam will be a written test - 3 open questions.
 2 of these questions will be based on the lectures and on the course's mandatory bibliography.
 Such questions will be rather specific, and presuppose a careful preparation.
 The third question will concern one of the articles from a reading list that will be provided at the beginning on the course, containing papers addressing a variety of topics connected to the course.
 Please note that attending students will be asked to make a paper presentation during the course.
 As a result, they will choose only one article from the reading list.
 The third question will be based on that specific reading.
 Non-attending students, instead, will have to read three papers from the reading list, and communicate their choices to the instructor.
-The day of the exam, the instructor will choose on which of the three paper the third question will be about.
+The day of the exam, the instructor will choose on which of the three papers the third question will be based.
 The grades go from 0/30 to 30/30 cum laude, being 18/30 the minimum score for considering the test passed.
+Not answering to one question implies not passing the exam.
 The following elements will be evaluated: - Precision and comprehensiveness of the answer - Consistency between question and answer - Correct use of disciplinary terminology.